How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 Warm salsa “fruit leather” still in the food dehydrator will feel somewhat pliable, and you may believe it needs more drying time.
 Just unplug the dehydrator and let everything cool down.

-Wait 10 or 15 minutes, and then check again to be sure.
-As the salsa cools, it will stiffen considerably.
 The dehydrated salsa should easily crack into pieces if you try bending it.
 It should be brittle when done.

 Back on to the dehydrator for several more hours.
 As I was tearing the leather into small pieces, I found a few tacky areas.
-So it all goes back onto the dehydrator for several more hours at 160 °F / 71 °C. Dehydrated salsa is done when its brittle and easily snaps in half when bent, much like a potato chip.
+So, it all goes back onto the dehydrator for several more hours at 160 °F (71 °C).
+Dehydrated salsa is done when its brittle and easily snaps in half when bent, much like a potato chip.

 Once finished, break the dehydrated salsa into smaller dime or nickel-sized pieces for ease of storage and doling out into meal packets.